 International and experienced faculty:

 The Bachelor of Science in Business Administration faculty come to AUR from diverse educational, ethnic and cultural backgrounds, and from various parts of the world.
 Some are life-long scholars and researchers.
 Others are business people who leave their offices to share their real-world experience with our Business Majors in our classrooms.
 Several are former managers who have become full-time academics.

 AUR brings the business community into the classroom and takes the study of business out into the world.
 Business Major students earn credit with internships in one of the many international organizations or corporations headquartered in Rome.

 Each semester corporate leaders participate in AUR’s Business Roundtable discussions, events such as the Business Speaker Series, and seminars with companies such as Michael Kors, Pfizer, Nestlé, Disney, JWT, the Federal Reserve Bank and CNN represented.
 Faculty members in the B.S. in Business Administration also organize and lead for-credit learning excursions in various regions of Italy.

 Exemplary exchange opportunities:

-The program has an international focus with many opportunities for students to explore the social and cultural ramifications of operating in the global economy.
+The program has an international focus with many opportunities for Business Majors to explore the social and cultural ramifications of operating in the global economy.
 The nature of the student body complements the international flavor of the program.
 AUR Business students represent more than 30 different countries.
 The program promotes a work ethic that prepares students for working in diverse multi-cultural environments.
-Interdisciplinary learning opportunities allow students to understand how different worldviews can affect the functioning of business.
+Interdisciplinary learning opportunities allow students to understand how different worldviews can affect the functioning of a business.

 Professor Kathleen Fitzsimmons, Director of the Business Administration program, talks about what it's like to study at AUR.